Search This Blog

 -anything that is contrary to the nature of Christ must be renounced and God's deliverance received.

-The truth is today, in most churches, you can cover just about all that corruption by attending church faithfully, giving financial support, activity involvement, and being a nice person outwardly, -like we did.
+The truth is today, in most churches, you can cover most of that corruption by attending church faithfully, giving financial support, activity involvement, and being a nice person outwardly, -like we did.

 We know because we lived this way, but only after leaving we found that "all we as sheep have gone astray" and "our righteousness was as filthy rags". -all while sitting in a church pew and somehow convincing ourselves I'm a new wineskin because I don’t party, commit adultery, or steal and "believed"...

-Will you trust God enough to renounce "all that he hath" both materially and intellectually?
+Will you trust God enough to renounce "all that he has" both materially and intellectually?

-It took me 2-3 weeks to pray a prayer of renouncing after seeing the truth of what Jesus said in Luke 14:33.
+It took me 2-3 weeks to pray this renouncing after seeing the truth of what Jesus said in Luke 14:33.
 I also asked him to "judge me" for the many sins I have committed as a Christian.

 It is worth it.